bcourtine/documentation-theme-jekyll/pages/mydoc/mydoc_install_jekyll_on_mac.md

 If you're prompted to switch to superuser mode (`sudo`) to get the correct permissions to install Bundler in that directory, avoid doing this.
 All other applications that need to use Bundler will likely not have the needed permissions to run.

 Bundler goes out and retreives all the gems that are specified in a Jekyll project's Gemfile.
 If you have a gem that depends on other gems to work, Bundler will go out and retrieve all of the dependencies as well.
-(To learn more about Bundler, see [About Ruby Gems][mydoc_about_ruby_gems_etc].
+(To learn more about Bundler, see [About Ruby Gems][/mydoc_about_ruby_gems_etc].

 The vanilla Jekyll site you create through `jekyll new my-awesome-site` doesn't have a Gemfile, but many other themes (including the Documentation theme for Jekyll) do have a Gemfile.